canonical/opensearch-operator/docs/how-to/enable-jwt-authentication.md

 juju integrate jwt-integrator opensearch-main
 ```

-If integrated with the wrong application, the charm shows `blocked`.
+If integrated with the wrong application, the charm shows `blocked` status.
 Remove the invalid relation and integrate with the main orchestrator.

 ## Use with OpenSearch Dashboards